 Many pros who shoot macros tend to use it as it can offer a greater level of sharpness over normal AF (autofocus).
 Macro lenses are known to have weaker AF capabilities when shooting at high magnifications.

 With your camera in MF (manual focus) twist the focus ring on the front of the lens.
-Turn on focus peaking/focus magnification modes in your camera to see on the screen when you’ve got the right area sharp.
-Peaking modes flash up areas in red or blue to highlight sharp areas as you twist the focus ring.
+Turn on focus peaking or focus magnification modes in your camera to see on screen when you’ve got the right area sharp.
+Peaking modes flash up areas in a red or blue that area sharp based on the twist of the focus ring.

 While MF would be the better choice, not every camera and lens have that option.
 Therefore, let’s look at what’s the best setting to use if you are limited to AF.